Intermodalics/ros2in1_demo/README.md

 )
 ```

-The libraries or executables provided by the package that requires ROS2in1 support need to build 1) against `ros2in1_support` itself, and 2) against targets found by `ros2in1_support` from the ROS 2 packages.
+The libraries or executables provided by the package that requires `ros2in1_support` need to build 1) against `ros2in1_support` itself, and 2) against targets found by `ros2in1_support` from the ROS 2 packages.

 ```cmake
 include_directories(${ros2in1_support_INCLUDE_DIRS})